 COLLECTION DEVELOPMENT POLICY

-Adopted by Spokane Public Library Board of Trustees on October 16, 2018
+Adopted by Spokane Public Library Board of Trustees on October 16, 2018; Revised June 15, 2026.

-Spokane Public Library is a free, urban public library providing up to date and useful materials that represent different points of view for educational, informational and recreational use by the citizens of the city.
-It is the primary objective of the Library to provide and organize materials for citizens from infancy through maturity, making available curated materials that will meet the needs and interests of the city residents of Spokane.
+It is the primary objective of the Library to provide and organize materials for citizens at every stage of life, making available curated materials that will meet the needs and interests of the residents of the City of Spokane.
 The Library is sensitive to all interests and provides a range of viewpoints.
-As a community of learning, we believe in equitable access to information, continuous learning, exploring new ideas, fostering creativity, and balanced, relevant and responsive collections.

 • To select materials based on community needs and interests